jbarcs92/sportsstore/README.md

 ## Description

-Inventory database for a sporting goods store
+Inventory database for a sporting goods store.
+Employees are able to add new inventory, edit individual items (e.g. update the quantities), and delete them, if an item should sell out.
+Within the main database, there are models for football, baseball, mma, hockey, basketball, and soccer.

 ## Technologies Used